MortyC-137Smith/MortyC-137Smith/README.md

 ###### This might be obvious but I also won't friend you if you're antiship/fic.
 I do not make exceptions for this.

+Please don't try roleplaying with me it makes me nervous.
+Thank you.

 ##

 ### Fun info!!